 - 55 gal of liquid hazardous material

 - 200 cu ft of compressed gas

-Any facility with above quantities of hazardous materials must maintain an active permit through Environmental Health by paying annual fees.
+Any facility with the above quantities of hazardous materials must maintain an active permit through Environmental Health by paying annual fees.

-All businesses handling hazardous materials are required to make annual electronic submittals through CERS to report facility information, hazardous materials inventory, site map, and emergency response and training plans.
+All businesses handling hazardous materials are required to make annual electronic submittals through CERS to report facility information, hazardous materials inventory, site maps, and emergency response and training plans.
 Additional information is required if the business participates in additional CUPA programs such as:

 - Underground Storage Tanks (UST)

 - Hazardous Waste Generator (HWG)

 - Remote Waste Consolidation

 CERS login: CERS